Metal C-Ring Seals: Mastering Orientation, Springback, and Plating for Zero Leakage

 Common Plating Options:

 Note on Surface Finish: Because the plating does the sealing, the flange finish must be precise.
-For Metal C-Ring Seals, we generally recommend a concentric machined finish of 0.4 to 0.8 Ra (16-32 RMS).
-These requirements are consistent with general flange sealing and surface roughness guidelines published in engineering surface finish standards (Ra vs RMS).If the surface is too smooth, the plating may slide; if it is too rough, the plating will not properly conform and seal.
+For aerospace metal sealing rings for weight reduction, we generally recommend a concentric machined finish of 0.4 to 0.8 Ra (16-32 RMS).
+These requirements are vital for nuclear reactor pressure vessel metal C-ring seals and are consistent with general flange sealing and engineering surface finish standards (Ra vs RMS)

 4. Load Considerations